8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220401/content.md

 I qualify for a refund.

 This means, once I receive the refund, I’ll perform the distribution as described in [my budgeting protocols](/finances/budgeting/#transferring-from-the-tax-account).
 So, cash reserves will go down soon, especially if the market stays down.
 With that said, over the course of this year the cash on hand will be high as I am planning to backload the Roth [.Individual Retirement Account](IRA) for the 2022 tax year.

+## Buying the dip

+I’m starting to expedite the rebalancing of my 401k by selling out of the large-cap gains.
+Instead of doing a percent based approach I’m buying in however much the other two are down.

+So, if the small-cap is down by 1,000 [.United States Dollar](USD), I’ll sell 1,000 USD of the large-cap to buy the small-cap.

 ## Odd place